grantjo78/TanzuOnAzure/2.0_Bootstrap_Virtual_Machine/README.md

 The bootstrap virtual machine that I utilised for the deploy of the TKG cluster was the market place Ubuntu 22.04 LTS image.
 Once deployed I performed the following steps to prepare the virtual machine for the TKG deployment.

-- Installation of Azure Cli
+- Installation of Azure CLI
 - Installation of Docker Engine
-- Installation of Tanzu ClL
+- Installation of Tanzu CLI
 - Installation of Tanzu CLI Plugins for TKG v2.4
 - Installation of Kubernetes CLI

-# Installation of Azure Cli
+# Installation of Azure CLI

 To install the Azure Cli onto the bootstrap virtual machine, execute the following command.